jhallen/joes-sandbox/editor-perf/readme.md

 Atom does not seem to highlight large XML files until you "split down" to open a second windows onto the file.

+Notepad++ was very slow when I had multiple views open of the same large XML file.

 ## Simple Search and Replace